 If an offer to sell a home fails, the seller wastes time, money and loses the opportunity of other buyers who were ready to close.
-An escape clause helps sellers by allowing the seller to receive offers from other buyers despite the contingencies in the original offer.
+An escape clause helps sellers by allowing them to receive offers from other buyers despite the contingencies in the original offer.
 Failure to sell a home is incredibly frustrating for any seller, and financial hardship is a common problem.
-The failure of a deal is one of the reasons why cash buyers are so.
+The failure of a deal is one of the reasons why cash buyers are so attractive.

 A cash offer is a cash offer, which means that a homebuyer wants to buy the property without a mortgage loan or other type of financing.
 These offers are often more attractive to sellers, as they mean there is no risk of falling funding from the buyer and generally a faster closing time.
 Another reason a cash offer could fail is because of inspections.
 While contingencies are generally reserved for homebuyers who want to buy their home with financing, there is still a chance that the deal will be closed even with a cash buyer.
 Before accepting a cash offer, it's important for sellers to make sure they see proof of funds and fully understand where the money is coming from.

 Maybe the buyer expects funds from the sale of their home, and unfortunately, that doesn't work, or earns less than anticipated.
 Perhaps they are using an investor who provides them with the cash in a single lump sum.
 That could have the potential to fail.
 The buyer signs the offer agreement, deposits the guarantee money, and then it is sent to the seller's agent, who presents it to the seller to accept the offer or reject it.
 If the seller accepts the offer, the firm is binding.